Jacinto Paras: House of Representatives of the Philippines (1998–2007)

-He was elected as member of the House of Representatives from 1998 to 2007.
-As Representative, he was Chairman of the Special Committee on Food Security from 1998 to 2001, Chairman of the Committee on Transportation and Communications from 2001 to 2007, Vice-Chairman of the Committee on Franchises from 1998 to 2007.
+He was elected as member of the House of Representatives in 1998, succeeding his brother Jerome, and served for three terms until 2007.
+As representative of Negros Oriental's 1st district, he was chairman of the Special Committee on Food Security from 1998 to 2001, chairman of the Committee on Transportation and Communications from 2001 to 2007, and vice-chairman of the Committee on Franchises from 1998 to 2007.